KieranBroadfoot/eunomia/README.md

 ## SSH Support

 Support for SSH requires the creation of secrets.
 Whilst you may also create multiple types of secrets the primary goal is to store ssh private keys in the eunomia system.
 These are envelope wrapped using KMS and stored in S3.
 They can only be decrypted if a user has access to both the S3 bucket and KMS IAM permissions.
+Do not utilise ssh keys which are password protected.

 ```
 eunomia secrets add name_of_key -f /path/to/private_ssh_key